AakrutiAI vs Canva: Which is better for YouTube thumbnails?

 The short answer

 Canva is the right pick if you're already a Canva user, need a broad design tool for many formats beyond thumbnails, or prefer manual design over AI generation.
-AakrutiAI is the right pick if you're a YouTube, Shorts, or Reels creator who wants face-consistent AI thumbnails generated from a video URL in under 2 minutes, priced in INR with UPI checkout, with niche-specific templates for Indian creators.
+AakrutiAI is the right pick if you're a YouTube, Shorts, or Reels creator who wants face-consistent AI thumbnails generated from a video URL in under 2 minutes, with transparent pricing in your local currency and niche-specific templates that work in any language.

 Feature-by-feature comparison